 When I tell people that I am a retired VCU faculty member, they ask me what I taught.
 I take a deep breath before I recite the list: sociology, anthropology, African American studies, and women’s studies.
 The courses that I taught most often dealt with some aspect of comparative family systems.
 Except for graduate courses in sociology, most of the courses that I taught were triple listed.
 Since retiring from VCU in 2010, I have facilitated several graduate seminars on the role of politics in nutrition.
 The political is very personal.

 I am now largely retired even from health and nutrition education.
-However, I have added DNA genealogy to my list of activities and I still have a need to read, write and reflect.
+However, I added DNA genealogy to my list of activities.
+Then I set out to rehabilitate after surgeries and falls, more than once.
+After that I concentrated on improving my health through weight loss.
+Through all of my life experiences, I still have needed to read, write, and reflect.
 This blog is where I share those activities.